carpentries-lab/metagenomics-workshop/index.md

 ---

 Data Carpentry’s aim is to teach researchers basic concepts, skills, and tools for working with data so that they can get more done in less time, and with less pain.
-This workshop teaches data management and analysis for metagenomics research including: best practices for organization of bioinformatics projects and data, use of command-line utilities, use of command-line tools to analyze sequence quality, use of R studio and use of R libraries to compare diversity between samples, and connecting to and using cloud
+This workshop uses Data Carpentry's approach to teach data management and analysis for metagenomics research including: best practices for organization of bioinformatics projects and data, use of command-line utilities, use of command-line tools to analyze sequence quality, use of R studio and use of R libraries to compare diversity between samples, and connecting to and using cloud